 Content Detail

-Due to susceptibility to emerald ash borer (EAB), green ash is not recommended for planting anywhere in this region and usually requires removal and/or replacement.
-Green ash is a highly adaptable native tree.
-It is very cold hardy and tolerant of a wide range of soil pH and moisture levels.
-This species is native to the Chicago Region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.
+Green ash is very susceptible to the emerald ash borer (Agrilus planipennis) and is not recommended for planting anywhere in this region.
+It usually requires removal or regular insecticide treatments.
+Green ash, a native woodland tree found throughout the Midwest, has been planted extensively as a shade and street tree.
+This species is native to the Chicago region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.
+Learn more at the Emerald Ash Borer Information Network’s website.

 • Family (English) Olive